cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // new channel version must be nonempty abortTransactionUnless(proposedUpgradeChannel.Version != "")

+    // both channel ends must be mutually compatible.
+    // this means that the ordering must be the same and
+    // any future introduced fields that must be compatible
+    // should also be checked
+    abortTransactionUnless(counterpartyChannel.ordering != proposedUpgradeChannel.ordering)

     // construct upgradeTimeout so it can be verified against counterparty state upgradeTimeout = UpgradeTimeout{
         timeoutHeight: timeoutHeight,